 The White Cottage opened in the summer of 1957 on Route 4 at the edge of the pretty Vermont town of Woodstock.
-Its menu is a vivid expression of mid-century drive-in tastes.
-Residents and visitors come to these breezy tables for excellent made-to-order hamburgers, hot dogs and foot-longs served Yankee-style in grilled rolls, and fried clams, available whole-bellied or as strips.
+Residents and visitors come to its breezy tables for such traditional drive-in fare as made-to-order hamburgers, hot dogs and foot-longs served Yankee-style in grilled rolls, and fried clams that are available whole-bellied or as strips.

-On the side of such summer-vacation meals, you can drink a soda, a lemonade, a milk shake, or a frappe.
+On the side of these summer-vacation meals, you can drink a soda, a lemonade, a milk shake, or a frappe.
 Ever curious about the obscure taxonomy of New England soda fountain beverages, we asked the person behind the order window to explain the difference between a milk shake and a frappe.
 Here, a frappe is made with hard ice cream, a milk shake with soft ice cream.

 "The menu advises, 'All of our food is made fresh and cooked to order!
 It may take a few minutes extra, but it's well worth the wait.'
 We agree, and offer as evidence this lovely hamburger."